ArcticEcho/DRG-Mods/Quality of Life/Improved mechanics/README.md

+# Improved Mechanic Mods

-Changes to stuff that might be underwhelming or annoying in the base game
+Changes to stuff that might be underwhelming or annoying in the base game.

 <!-- mod list -->

 ## 10 Waypoints - v1.0